thatgirldorian/Colour-Booth-with-HTML-CSS-JavaScript/README.md

 # Colour-Booth-with-HTML-CSS-JavaScript

 <h3>Description & Function:</h3>
 This is a colour booth I made with HTML, CSS and JavScript.
 It changes colour when you type in a colour value.
-I also built a slider that can move the whole booth from left to right, 180 degrees.
+There is also a slider that can move the whole booth from left to right, 180 degrees.

 <h3>Challenge faced:</h3>
 I had problems with getting the background image to render.
 I grabbed a nice photo from unsplash.com and linked to it with the CSS         properties below: